 Direct your team to focus on what’s in their control.

 Most salespeople do best when they’re focused on the activities they have to do that day, such as making a follow-up call, scheduling a demonstration or going to a meeting.
-That’s why a repeatable sales process is vital for any scaling business.

-If you want to maintain consistency, your sales process must be easy to follow.
+To maintain consistency, your sales process must be easy to follow.
 New hires should be able to jump into their job knowing what activities they need to complete right now to hit revenue targets.

 Your process should be consistent because you’re measuring progress across multiple sales teams and tracking everyone’s performance.

-What goes into a sales process?
 Briefly, your sales process should outline:

-• The key stages of your sales pipeline
+The key stages of your sales pipeline

-• The activities reps should be doing at each stage
+The activities reps should be doing at each stage

-• Structured lead qualification criteria matched to your pipeline stages
+Structured lead qualification criteria matched to your pipeline stages

-• Goals for your teams and for the individual reps
+Goals for your teams and for the individual reps

-Two steps to building a scalable foundation
+Building a scalable foundation

-Step 1: Choose the right management tools
+Choose the right management tools

 A customer relationship management (CRM) platform is the best way to keep your teams organized and coordinated.
 It will help you track activities as you move prospects through the sales funnel.

-Step 2: Establish the right habits
+Establish the right habits

 To get the full benefit of a sales management tool, you also need to help your teams develop good habits around entering their activity in the CRM.

-Even if your reps are completing all their activities and meeting all their goals, you won’t know if they aren’t using the CRM consistently, and you won’t be able to forecast accurately without that information.
+Even if your reps are completing all their activities and meeting all their goals, you won’t know if they aren’t using the CRM consistently – and you won’t be able to forecast accurately without that information.

 Establish good habits across all your teams, starting with the hiring process.
 Teach new sales reps how to use your CRM and any other software correctly and efficiently during onboarding.

-This is easy to do if the CRM is user friendly.
+This is easy to do if the CRM is user-friendly.

 Complicated CRMs often need dedicated consultants to set up an expensive and time-consuming training program for each new rep. Look for something intuitive and uncluttered to get your whole team up and running quickly.

-Pipedrive is thetop-reviewed sales CRM specifically designed to grow with scaling teams.
+Pipedrive is the top-reviewed sales CRM specifically designed to grow with scaling teams.
 The platform is visual and helps to focus reps’ attention on today’s activities while giving sales leaders a real-time, birds-eye view of their team’s work.

-Building a sales team and empowering individuals
+2. Build a sales team and empower individuals

 With a foundation in place, it’s time to focus on relationship building, strong communication and collaboration.

-Building strong relationships with a huge team
+Forging strong relationships with a huge team

-When you’re trying to manage multiple sales teams, getting everyone to pull in the same direction can be tricky.
 Clear and regular communication is critical to building successful sales teams.
-Your job is to establish easy-to-understand expectations and to both govern and maintain those expectations.
+Your job is to establish easy-to-understand expectations and to govern and maintain them.

-• Communicate in person or on a video call if you can, so everyone can use and interpret verbal and non-verbal cues.
+Communicate in person or on a video call if you can, so everyone can use and interpret verbal and non-verbal cues.

-• Make time to hold sales meetings with each team, so everyone can see the faces behind the names in the CRM.
+Make time to hold sales meetings with each team, so everyone can see the faces behind the names in the CRM.

 By maintaining regular communication, you can help everyone share knowledge, stay aligned and develop solid trusting relationships.